tjpalanca/tjcloud/README.md

   for administering the cluster, and [metrics-server](https://github.com/kubernetes-sigs/metrics-server) for collecting data to present in the dashboard.

+### Disabled Applications

+The code is still in the repo, but is no longer in active use:

 - [Mastodon](https://joinmastodon.org) - my own personal Mastodon server
   for interacting with the Fediverse (open source Twitter but less annoying virality and more useful, insightful content)